 In similar species of animals, those with greater capacities for spatial memory have larger hippocampal volumes.
 Bird species, which cache food, also have a larger hippocampus.
 In humans, there is a reliable relationship between the size of the hippocampus and memory performance.
 Elderly people, suffering hippocampal shrinkage, tend to perform less well on several memory tasks.
 Chores, which require memory, tend to produce less hippocampal activation in the elderly.
 While the hippocampus appears to be designed for spatial navigation, the organ plays a significant role in enabling the storage of long term memories.

 Representations in working memory decay unless they are refreshed.
-Attention to a task increases neural activity in all contextual regions of the nervous system, which are involved in execution of the task.
+Ben-Yakov and Dudai link the hippocampus to sustained increases in neural activity, creating a working memory, in contextual regions of the nervous system, which are involved in execution of the task.
 If the mind is engaged elsewhere, the task is less well remembered.
 The attention load depends on the speed of the processing task.
 Adding digits every half second places a higher load on the system than when adding them every two seconds.
 The working memory does not require any inputs other than attention.

 Procedural memories enable a person to play a musical instrument, or to ride a bike.
 Such memories, which directly empower the motor system in real time, are acquired through practice.
 Repetitive activity records the combinatorial memories in nerve cells.
 Such memories cannot be consciously recalled, but are available as a remembered ability.
 These memories assemble without the assistance of the hippocampus.